 Chipset and The Amount of PCIe Slots

-Another important determining factor for the amount of slots your motherboard can have is the chipset it features.
+Another important determining factor for the number of slots your motherboard can have is the chipset it features.

-Different motherboard chipsets feature different amount of PCIe lanes.
+Different motherboard chipsets feature an additional amount of PCIe lanes.
 The more PCIe lanes a chipset offers, the more slots it can have.

 Also Read: Can a PCIe 4.0 Device Work in a PCIe 3.0 Slot?